Doulos/debug_systemc/README.md

 - `gdb` version 9.2 or better
 - `make` or `ninja`

 There may be more requirements, but this description should be sufficient.
+You can use the tool-versions bash script under extern/bin to see what your configuration is.

 #### The end